DOI-USGS/cdi-software-tutorials-2025/git-basics/tutorial-framework.md

 - Rebasing
   - What is it and what is it for?
   - How and when to use it?
-- Git hooks - automatically run tasks when you commit, push, etc.
+- Git hooks (basic) - automatically run tasks when you commit, push, etc.
   - code linting
   - run tests
   - clean up notebooks
 - SSH vs. HTTPS?
   - set up gitlab access tokens
+- Troubleshooting
+  - merge conflicts
+  - climbing out of "git holes"

 ## Use cases